 Zak and Kitt Medical co-founder James Cohen presented their product in three different pitches.
-At the end of two-day process, they walked away with the Santander X Launch award as well as £15,000 equity free funding for their start up.
+At the end of a two-day process, they walked away with the Santander X Launch award as well as £15,000 equity free funding for their start up.

 The alumnus came up with the idea of Kitt Medical (formerly known as ana) in his final year at Loughborough, where he also engaged with the Loughborough Enterprise Network and LU Inc. The product was born out of Zak’s personal experience of being a severe allergy sufferer.
 The emergency anaphylaxis treatment kit and medical training and incident reporting service are aimed at making adrenaline treatment more accessible in public spaces such as schools and reducing the fear and risk of fatalities due to allergies.